 There’s a significant sound difference between gas and electric mowers.
 The former one uses an engine that creates noise from multiple sources at once: combustion bursts, exhaust flow, air intake, and the mechanical parts moving inside it.
 All of this is exposed on a mower, so the sound spreads easily.

 Whereas, electric ones use a motor.
 You mostly get a light mechanical hum, some bearing sound, and airflow from the blade.
-That’s why electric and robotic mowers usually drop 15 to 25 dB compared to similar gas units.
+That’s why electric and robotic mowers usually drop 15 to 25 dB(A) compared to similar gas units.

 Blade Design